luispuerto/luispuerto-net/_posts/2018-04-28-r-3-5-joy-in-playing.md

 # data.table

-Don&#8217;t forget that data.table package has also specific [makevars](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/#setting-the-final-makevars) necessities if you are building it, as you should, with LLVM.
+Don't forget that data.table package has also specific [makevars](http://luisspuerto.net/2018/01/install-r-100-homebrew-edition-with-openblas-openmp-my-version/#setting-the-final-makevars) necessities if you are building it, as you should, with LLVM.
 Remember that the flag `-fopenmp` has to be present / uncommented in the lines related to C and C++ compilers.

 <pre class="lang:default decode:true ">CC=/usr/local/opt/llvm/bin/clang -fopenmp
 CXX=/usr/local/opt/llvm/bin/clang++ -fopenmp</pre>